Traditional Chinese Acupuncture

 What if i don't like needles?

-- We will do everything we can to help explain and discuss the treatment if you are nervous about Acupuncture.
+- I will do everything we can to help explain and discuss the treatment if you are nervous about Acupuncture.

 - If you feel that you would like to try something different we can offer various other methods and systems to help you with your condition.